Ghalileo/Python-PassPhrase-gen/README.md

   # Description

-  An application which generates an acronym for a given phrase
+  A Farm Stack application which generates an acronym for a given phrase.

   Table of Contents |
   ----------------- |